core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 On success, the broker returns a 2.05 (Content) response, specifying the list of links to topic resources associated with this topic collection (see {{topic-resource-representation}}).

 A client MAY retrieve a list of links to topics it is authorized to access, based on its permissions.
+A server MUST implement topic collection discvoery.

 The payload content-format 40 ("application/link-format") MUST be at least supported for the topic collection resource.

 Example: